Windsor Park, Winnipeg

 Windsor Park is a neighborhood in the southeastern part of St. Boniface, a neighbourhood of Winnipeg, Manitoba, Canada.
 It is bordered by Marion Street on the north, Archibald Street on the west, Lagimodière Boulevard on the east, and Fermor Avenue on the south.
 Its main thoroughfares include Autumnwood Drive, Drake Boulevard, Cottonwood Road, and Maginot Street.

 Windsor Park was the first master-planned community in Winnipeg, the largest housing development of its kind in western Canada, and the second largest in the country during the mid-1950s.
 Most residents live in bungalows built in the 1950s and 1960s.
 Local public schools in the neighbourhood are part of the Louis Riel School Division.

 Places and culture

 Recreation facilities include the Windsor Park Nordic Centre and Windsor Park Golf Course, which straddles the Seine River.
 Amenities in Windsor Park include convenience stores (Circle K, 7-Eleven), full-service gas station (Esso), grocery (IGA), and medical clinics.
-Windsor Park also includes several faith communities, including St. Bartholomew Anglican Church, St. Bernadette's Roman Catholic Church, Prince of Peace Lutheran Church, and Windsor Park United Church.
+Windsor Park also includes several faith communities, including St. Bartholomew Anglican Church, St. Bernadette's Roman Catholic Church, Prince of Peace Lutheran Church, Ss-Martyrs-Canadiens Roman Catholic Church, and Windsor Park United Church.